YIllIY/the_middleman/README.md

 This is a spin-off of the Crypto-Gnome Bot Modded to work for me and my Strategy on Tradingview. <br >(original bot here https://github.com/CryptoGnome/Tradingview-Webhook-Bot)

-This is a tradingview webhook  designed to be free & open source.
-This bot is written using Python & Flask and is designed to run a free heroku server.
-It will allow you to create custom alerts in tradingview and send them to your own private webhook server that can place trades on your account via the api.
+A tradingview webhook designed to be free & open source.
+This bot is written using Python & Flask and is designed to run a free heroku server or Docker.

 #### Support can be requested in our Discord: